aerciyas/AngularJS-Node-tutorial-POC/README.md

 2) In the terminal, go to root directory of the project and run 'npm install'.
 This should create a package called node_modules in the root directory of the project.

-3) You will have to set up your own mysql database for the login functionality :( .
-Otherwise all you will see will be the login page.
-When you set up your database, do the following below.
+3) To configure your clone of the source with your MySQL database, do the folloing.

   3.1) Find the file <root>/src/backend/userAuth.js